Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From this directory you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • Collect a detailed family and personal history from both parents.

-• Testing options may include:
+• Testing options may include the following.

-• R251 Sex determination Non-invasive prenatal diagnosis:
+• R251 Non-invasive prenatal sexing.

 • Females affected by CAH are at risk of developing virilisation of the genitalia with clitoromegaly.
-If the fetus is female, consider invasive testing for diagnostic purposes.

-• parental samples may be needed for interpretation of the proband’s result.
-Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.
+• Parental samples may be needed for interpretation of the child’s result.
+Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.